HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### **Authors**:

 There are three types of RFCs that may be proposed: ***Software***, ***Governance***, and ***Informational***.
-Software RFCs are expected to be linked to an Objective that is prioritized in the DCP Product Roadmap, tracked by linking directly to an existing ticket in the DCP Zenhub board (usually labeled as a Spike).
+Software RFCs SHOULD be linked to an Objective that is prioritized in the DCP Product Roadmap by [linking the open pull request to an existing ticket in the DCP Zenhub board](https://help.zenhub.com/support/solutions/articles/43000010350-connecting-pull-requests-to-github-issues) (usually labeled as a Spike).
 Informational and Governance RFCs need not directly reference an open ticket in the DCP Zenhub board.

-To inform the DCP Community about the development of an RFC, with the intention of forming collaborations between people thinking about similar problems, it is RECOMMENDED that a draft of the RFC be published as soon as the Problem Statement and Authors have been established.
+To inform the DCP Community about the development of an RFC, it is RECOMMENDED that a draft of the RFC be published as soon as the Problem Statement and Authors have been established.
 The steps to begin are as follows:

    1. Fork the HumanCellAtlas `dcp-community` repository
    2. Copy `rfcs/rfc-template.md` to `rfcs/text/0000-my-feature.md`.
 Make `my-feature` descriptive but do not assign an RFC number yet.
    3. Fill out the Problem Statement and Author(s) sections.
-   4. Push the changes to your branch and create a _Draft_ PR.
+   4. Push the changes to your branch and create a [_Draft_ Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
-   5. Label the PR with the "rfc-draft" label.
+   5. Add the "rfc-draft" label to the pull request.

 #### **Non-Authors**:

-When a _Draft_ RFC PR is published and labeled with "rfc-draft," specific commentary is NOT RECOMMENDED (negative or positive) until the Authors(s) propose the RFC for community review.
+When a _Draft_ RFC pull request is opened and labeled with "rfc-draft," specific commentary is NOT RECOMMENDED (negative or positive) until the Authors(s) propose the RFC for community review.
 If the draft RFC sparks interest, it is RECOMMENDED that one reach out to the Author(s) offline to suggest a collaboration.

 ### Proposing RFCs